-Figure 4.26: Trends in grey seal pup production at breeding colonies on the east coast of England between 2002 and 2012.
+Figure 4.29: Trends in grey seal pup production at breeding colonies on the east coast of England between 1989 and 2016.

-- 4.5.3.4 A total of 247 grey seal were observed during boat based surveys of the former Hornsea Zone plus 10 km buffer. with a mean group size of 1.04. - 4.5.3.5 The abundance of grey seal in the former Hornsea Zone plus 10 km buffer was calculated by multiplying this area (9,276 km2) by the average density estimate of 0.034 animals km-2 (Table 3.12) giving a total abundance of 372 grey seal. - 4.5.3.6 Using SMRU average modelled surface densities total abundance of the former Hornsea Zone plus 10 km buffer was calculated as 546.0 animals. - 4.5.4 Density - Absolute density of grey seal in the former Hornsea Zone plus 10 km buffer was calculated as 4.5.4.1 0.04 animals km^{-2} (Table 3.12).
+- 4.5.3.4 A total of 247 grey seals were observed during boat based surveys of the former Hornsea Zone plus a 10 km buffer. with a mean group size of 1.04. - The abundance of grey seals in the former Hornsea Zone plus a 10 km buffer was calculated by multiplying 4.5.3.5 this area (9,276 km) by the average density estimate of 0.034 animals km-2 (Table 3.12) giving a total abundance of 372 grey seals. - 4.5.3.6 Only eight grey seal sightings were recorded during the 20 months of HiDef aerial surveys of the Hornsea Three zone. - Using SMRU average modelled surface densities total abundance of the former Hornsea Zone plus a 4.5.3.7 10 km buffer was calculated as 546.0 animals.

+- 4.5.4.1 Absolute density of grey seals in the former Hornsea Zone plus a 10 km buffer was calculated as 0.04 animals km-2 (Table 3.12).
 Figure 4.28 shows that an area of high density exists in the west of the former Hornsea Zone, where maximum densities are estimated at 0.39 animals km-2.
-This is consistent with SMRU telemetry data which shows grey seal either travelling through the west of the Hornsea Three marine mammal study area, possibly to forage on Dogger Bank; or travelling north or south from Donna Nook and Blakeney (Figure 4.25).
+This is consistent with SMRU telemetry data which shows grey seal either travelling through the west of the Hornsea Three marine mammal study area, possibly to forage on Dogger Bank; or travelling north or south from Donna Nook and Blakeney (Figure 4.28). - 4.5.4.2 The updated at-sea seal usage maps (Russel et al., 2017) also show highest densities at Donna Nook, where the largest colony is located (Figure 4.31).
+However, the at-sea usage maps predict much higher usage within the Former Hornsea Zone plus a 10 km buffer compared to the boat-based survey density surface.
+The highest predicted usage within the Former Hornsea Zone plus a 10 km bufferwas in the western part of the area and also in an area to the west of the Hornsea Three array area.
+The highest density within the Former Hornsea Zone plus a 10 km bufferwas predicted to be 2.92 grey seals/km and the average predicted density across the entire Former Hornsea Zone plus a 10 km bufferwas 0.30 grey seals/km.
+There was very little predicted usage within the Hornsea Three array area with maximum densities reaching 0.18 grey seals/km with an average of 0.02 grey seals/km across the Hornsea Three array area.

-Figure 4.27: Modelled surface density estimates (absolute densities) for grey seal across the former Hornsea Zone plus 10 km buffer based on three years of survey data (2010 to 2013).
+Figure 4.30: Modelled surface density estimates (absolute densities) for grey seals across the former Hornsea Zone plus a 10 km buffer based on three years of survey data (2010 to 2013).

-Figure 4.28: Grey seal density At-sea usage - mean (per 25km2) for the regional marine mammal study area based on data collected over a 15 year period up to 2015.
+Figure 4.31: Grey seal density at-sea usage - mean (per 25km) for the regional marine mammal study area (Russell et al., 2017).